NR-ESTractionPower/vo_addin/README.md

 - Download ExtractMAC.bat to your Windows machine.
 - Double click the ExtractMAC.bat, it will create a text file on your current working folder.
-- Send the text file or all MAC addresses within to traction.power@networkrail.co.uk with your name, your position and the purpose of use of this package.
+- Send the text file or all MAC addresses information to traction.power@networkrail.co.uk with your name, your role and the purpose of use of this package.
 - You will receive an email reply when your license been granted and you can continue to use the software.

 Exceptions: